zhuminjie/OpenSeesPyDoc/index.rst

    The latest version of this document can be found at `<https://openseespydoc.readthedocs.io/en/latest/>`_.

    OpenSeesPy is free for research, education, and internal use.
-Commercial redistribution of OpenSeesPy, such as, but not limited to an application or cloud-based service that uses `import openseespy`, requires a license similar to that required for commercial redistribution of OpenSees.exe.
+Commercial redistribution of OpenSeesPy, such as, but not limited to, an application or cloud-based service that uses `import openseespy`, requires a license similar to that required for commercial redistribution of OpenSees.exe.
 Contact Dr. Minjie Zhu (zhum@oregonstate.edu) for commercial licensing details.

 .. note::